steamclock/SCPinions/README.md

 1. Fork our code into your own repo
 2. Follow the instructions above for 'Using SCPinions', except use the git address to your own fork rather than our repo
-3. Push changes up to your fork using the instructions under 'Contributors with push permissions', the section immediately preceding this one
+3. Push changes up to your fork using the instructions under 'Contributors with push permissions', the section immediately preceding this one if you're going the subtree route
 4. Submit a pull request on Github
 5. We love you forever. <3